TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 ![Correlation between ready and co-stop](2.2.2-fig-12.png)

 Just like Ready, CoStop happens at the vCPU and not the VM level.
-When a VM vCPU experiences co-stop, it’s because its sibling’s vCPU experienced Ready.
+When a VM vCPU experiences co-stop, it's because its sibling's vCPU experienced Ready.
 The sibling vCPU could be Run or still in Ready, but it was behind because it was unable to run.
-Since it’s not CoStop, then it must be Ready.
+Since it's not CoStop, then it must be Ready.

 Guest OS is ***not aware*** of both CoStop and Ready.
 The vCPU freezes.
 “What happens to you when time is frozen?”[^3] is a great way to put it.
 As far as the Guest OS is concerned, time is frozen when it is not scheduled.
-Time jumps when it’s scheduled again.
+Time jumps when it's scheduled again.

-The metric Guest OS CPU Usage isn’t aware of stolen time.
+The metric Guest OS CPU Usage isn't aware of stolen time.
 For this counter to be aware, its code has to be modified.
 If you know that Microsoft or Linux has modified this counter, let me know in which version they make the change.

 The metric Guest OS Stolen Time accounts for it.
-But that’s in Linux, not Windows.
+But that's in Linux, not Windows.
 And Linux only measures Ready, not CoStop.

 The time it spends under CoStop or Ready should be included in the Guest OS CPU sizing formula as the vCPU wants to run actually.